HF-Enjoyer/many-particle-ballet/README.md

 > NOW WITH POLYMERS!

-Special thanks to my dearest friend Iaroslav Kutuzov (as known as Kusoslaw Intheforest).
+Special thanks to my dearest friend Iaroslav Kutuzov (also known as Kusoslaw Intheforest).

 Metropolis algorithm and pairwise potential by *Ilya Mikhailov*.
 Temperature, RDF plot, average distance calculation, many bug fixes and valuable advice by *Iaroslav Kutuzov*.